kmerckae/panda_safe_hrc_tutorial/source/doc/zed/zed.rst

    <a href="https://forums.developer.nvidia.com/t/jetson-nano-wifi/72269" target="_blank">solution</a>

+Below you can find some extra info on top of the NVIDIA tutorial *Write Image to the microSD Card*.

 *  NVIDIA proposes to use a microSD card with minmimum 16GB UHS-1.
    We are using a |RS_components_SanDisk_MicroSD|.